lighthouse-no/cf-buildpack-rust/README.md

 ## Testing with Docker

-Changes to the buildpack can be tested using the included shell scrip `test-buildpack.sh`.
+Changes to the buildpack can be tested using the included shell script `test-buildpack.sh`.
 This uses the standard `rust` Docker image.